-The healthcare-associated infection (HAI) measures show how often patients in a particular hospital contract certain infections during the course of their medical treatment, when compared to like hospitals.
+The healthcare-associated infection (HAI) measures Opens in a new window show how often patients in a particular hospital contract certain infections during the course of their medical treatment, when compared to similar hospitals.
 These infections can often be prevented when healthcare facilities follow guidelines for safe care.
 To get payment from Medicare, hospitals are required to report data about some infections to the Centers for Disease Control and Prevention’s (CDC’s) National Healthcare Safety Network (NHSN)- Opens in a new window.
-Hospitals currently submit information on central line-associated bloodstream infections (CLABSIs), catheter-associated urinary tract infections (CAUTIs), surgical site infections (SSIs), MRSA Bacteremia, and C.difficile laboratory-identified events.
-The public reporting of these data on Hospital Compare is part of a movement by the Department of Health and Human Services to make healthcare safer.
+Hospitals currently submit information on central line-associated bloodstream infections (CLABSIs), catheter-associated urinary tract infections (CAUTIs), surgical site infections (SSIs), Methicillin-resistant Staphylococcus Aureus (MRSA) blood infections, and Clostridium difficile (C. diff.) intestinal infections.
+The public reporting of these data on Hospital Compare is part of a movement by the Department of Health and Human Services to make healthcare safer.expand

 Which patients are included

 The HAI measures apply to all patients treated in acute care hospitals, including adult, pediatric, neonatal, Medicare, and non-Medicare patients, unless otherwise noted below:

 Where the information comes from

 CDC is in charge of tracking and preventing HAIs, and acute care hospitals are required to report these data to the CDC through the NHSN.
 The NHSN is a free web-based tool hospitals use to input the required information.
 For many HAI measures, hospitals have the ability to transmit data electronically directly from electronic health record (EHR) systems or EHR components.
 Most hospitals that track the incidence of HAIs still rely on infection preventionists to identify such infections manually.
 CDC provides training for NHSN users in standard surveillance methods.
 However, adherence to those standard methods varies from hospital to hospital, which may account for some inter-facility differences in the quality and completeness of the reported data.
 Validation programs are the primary means for addressing variation in data quality.

 Calculations and risk adjustment